carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

-If you type `ncbi-genome-download` and you get the error `command-not-found`, it could be because you are in the `base` and not inside the `ncbi-genome-download` Conda environment.
+If you type `ncbi-genome-download` and you get the error `command-not-found`, it could be because you are in the `base` and not inside the `ncbi-genome-download` conda environment.
 Once inside the environment we are ready to use the package.
 We'll now change to our data directory created in the previous section.

 ~~~